 Dimensions: 11 and 3/8 inch overall length

-Features: Full tang design, titanium-coated steel blade, G10 handle, comes with Nylon sheath, single edge
+Specific features: Full tang design, titanium-coated steel blade, G10 handle, comes with nylon sheath, single edge

 Best use: Cutting and carving

 Talk about a knife that can handle just about anything.
 The Banner Knives TI-G10 Knife might just be one of the best fixed blade knives for beginners (although many seasoned vets love it as well).